Ionite/pyschematron/README.md

 - implement the processing steps as defined in section 6
 - additional documentation
 - add support for output formats of validator (text, svrl, json (format to be defined))

+Other things to work on:
+- performance improvement
+- XSD schema validation of input files (both schematron itself and optional xsd schemas for input xml documents)
+- more output format options
+- Do we need a stand-alone xslt(2) transformer too?